luiztoscano/spring-boot-kmetrics/README.md

 # spring-boot-kmetrics
-Kafka metrics for Spring Boot Actuator
+Kafka Clients metrics for Spring Boot Actuator

 Kafka exposes almost all consumer and producer metrics through JMX, so this is a custom MeterBinder to expose these metrics.